Unity & Love between those who Believe

 The believer knows these verses of the Qur'an and is fully enlightened with the knowledge of the kind of love and joy that will exist between believers of paradise.
 For this reason, he also takes a true believer in this world with the same love and sincerity.
 There is also a strong reflection of his love and devotion to Allah in his love for another true believer.
 This is because the believing friend is also a person who truly loves and surrenders to Allah and who would, God-willing, be a friend in Paradise.
 To meet such a person in this world, is surely the best honour a believer can have.

-Ofcourse, the true believer who adheres to the Qur'an may have friends who do not believe or truly believe, but these friendships are never full nor satisfying as his friendship with the true believers.
+Therefore, the true believer who adheres to the Qur'an may have friends who do not believe or truly believe, but these friendships are never full nor satisfying as his friendship with the true believers.
 This attribute of believers have been highlighted in the verses of the Qur'an.

 "Your protector is only Allah, the Messenger and those who believe, those who perform the prayer and give the charity and bow (to Allah)."
 (Qur'an 5:55)

 True believers always try to overcome any worldly barriers in their friendship, despite the fact that this may be hard.
+Allah explains that kindness to a believer is more important than giving into worldly attractions:

 See also: Love for Allah